Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

-Assignment information for the 2013-2014 academic year will be sent out by June 15 for students submitting a contract by April 1.
+Assignment notification for the 2014-2015 academic year will be sent out by June 15 for students submitting a contract by April 1.
 Those submitting contracts after April 1 will receive notification the end of July.
 Students who begin in the spring semester will be notified at the end of December.
 Assignments are made on a first-come, first-served basis.

 What happens if my roommate leaves?

-When you turn in your housing contract for the traditional residence halls, an advance payment of $400 is required.
+When you turn in your housing contract a non-refundable advance payment of $400 is required.
 It can be paid by e-check, credit/debit card, cash or mailing in a check.
 To pay with cash, come to the Housing Contracts Office at 1115 N. 16th Street.
 Do not send cash.
-The Courtyards and The Village require a $400 advance payment.

-Before May 1, students must submit at least $200 of the $400 advance payment.
-The entire advance payment of $400 must be paid by May 1.
+Before May 1, students must submit at least $200 of the $400 non-refundable advance payment.
+The entire non-refundable advance payment of $400 must be paid by May 1.

 When will my traditional hall advance payment of $400 be applied to my charges?